11 Ways To Learn How To Run Longer And Increase Your Stamina

 Calcium, magnesium, potassium, and sodium are extremely important minerals needed for muscle function, bone health, and proper circulation.

-Avocados, dark leafy greens like spinach or kale, fatty fish like salmon or mackerel, almonds, walnuts, chia or flax seeds are high in these nutrients.
+Avocados, dark leafy greens like spinach or kale, fatty fish like salmon or mackerel, almonds, walnuts, chia or flax seeds are are high in these nutrients.

 By giving your body the proper nutrition, you’ll be able to crush those long runs and feel great.